 Saw Avenue Picnic Area and Playground near Subiaco Road has recently undergone a fantastic upgrade and now includes a fort, climbing logs, tunnel as well as picnic and barbeque areas.

-One of the best spots in Perth for kids is the Rio Tinto Naturescape.
+Older kids will love the nature playground at the Rio Tinto Naturescape.
 This area was designed to keep as much of the natural bush elements as possible and allow children to find their own fun by exploring, climbing rocks, crossing creeks, building cubby houses and getting grubby.

 What’s your favourite thing about Kings Park?